St. Giles Rookery exhibition

 The exhibition coincided with the publication of our findings from the Central Saint Giles site: Medieval settlement to 18-/19th century Rookery.
 Excavations at Central Saint Giles, London Borough of Camden, 2006-08.

-We offer a comprehensive range of specialist services, from osteoarchaeology, forensic archaeology and environmental archaeology, to conservation, finds analysis and publication.
+We offer a wide range of specialist services, from osteoarchaeology and environmental archaeology, to conservation, finds analysis and publication.

 Our finds specialists are internationally acclaimed experts, able to assess and analyse the material we excavate efficiently and with confidence.